gjz78910/Encoding/README.md

 # Introduction
-This project contains all the codes and dataset used in the paper 'Does Configuration Encoding Matter in Learning Software Performance?
-An Empirical Study on Encoding Schemes'.
+This project contains all the codes and dataset used in the paper **'Does Configuration Encoding Matter in Learning Software Performance?
+An Empirical Study on Encoding Schemes'**.
 Specifically, the documents include:

-- Encoding.py
-, which is used for reading the data, learning the machine learning models, testing the models and saving the results.
+- Encoding.py: the main program used for loading the dataset, learning the machine learning models, testing the models and saving the results.

  - MTL_sparse_model.py
  - mlp_sparse_model.py